 Seattle’s water system supplies about 140 million gallons of water per day to about 1.4 million people in the Seattle area.
 Open reservoirs and open water sources, like Seattle’s, are open to runoff from urban, suburban, and agricultural areas, exposing the water to chemical contaminants, sediment, and microbial contaminants.
 Many residents complain of earthy or musty taste or odor with their water which can be contributed to algae blooms from fertilizer runoff boosting algae growth.

-Quench Water Coolers – A Better Drinking Water Solution in Seattle
+Quench Water Coolers – A Better Drinking Water System for Seattle

 No need to worry about what your office’s drinking water might have picked up on its journey to your glass.
 Quench offers a full complement of filtration and purification technologies to remove sediment, eliminate bacteria, viruses, and parasites, reduce chemical contaminants, including lead, and get rid of off-tastes.
 That’s how we can guarantee that Quench office water coolers produce crisp, clean, great-tasting water – and at a fraction of the price of bottled water delivery services.